jasonmontes94/BrooklynHousingAnalysis/README.md

 ## Research Questions

--   Can we predict future home prices in Brooklyn based on the year that the home was bought?
+-   Can we predict future home prices in Brooklyn based on the year that the home was built?
 -   Does square footage of Brooklyn homes drastically effect the price of the home?
--   How do the neighborhoods compare in pricing within Brooklyn?
+-   Are there any other factors that contribute to changes in housing prices?
 -   How have prices fluctuated within a specific range of years?
--   Are there any other factors that contribute to changes in housing prices?
+-   How do the neighborhoods compare in pricing within Brooklyn?

 ## Technologies Used